 Most states offer some form of summary divorce to couples meeting certain eligibility standards.
 Though these requirements will vary from state to state, they typically include:

 In some states, even if a couple does have children and/or significant marital assets (property, bank accounts, stocks, etc.), the couple may still be able to take advantage of the summary divorce/dissolution process if, as part of the divorce filings, they submit written proof to the court that they have resolved key issues like child custody and child support.
 For example, a couple seeking a summary dissolution may reach an agreement in writing on an acceptable property division, promise to give up any right to spousal support, and agree on a set sum for child support.
 The couple would submit these written agreements as part of the summary divorce petition.

 To get an idea of what a summary divorce court filing (often called a "petition") looks like, click here to view a sample Joint Petition for Simplified Divorce.
 You can also click on the links below, which will take you to a few state-specific samples of blank-form summary divorce decrees:

 If you’d like more general information on this topic you can find it at FindLaw’s divorce section.

-Learn More About Summary Divorce with a Free Case Review
+Learn More About Summary Divorce: Talk to a Lawyer

 Divorce proceedings, even simplified ones, can be a difficult undertaking, emotionally and legally.
-You'll likely find that a consultation with an experienced divorce attorney could ease the process.
-A divorce lawyer will be able to answer your questions regarding eligibility for summary dissolution and more.
-A great first step is to get a free case review from a divorce attorney.
+You'll likely find that a consultation with an experienced divorce attorney could ease the process, often turning up potential problems before they arise.
+An experienced divorce lawyer will be able to answer your questions regarding eligibility for summary dissolution and more.